-Now you have a clearly defined problem statement, you can move forward with the art of inventing solutions (or ideation in design jargon)!
+Now you have a clearly defined problem statement, you can move forward with the art of developing approaches (or ideation in design jargon)!

 Whilst many of us are familiar with coming up with ideas, the exercises in this section will hopefully help you stretch your thinking and ideas beyond the obvious solutions.
 These are simple, cheap activities that any one can do which have been proven to drastically increase the quality of insights from the ideation process.
-Have fun!
+It's definitely along the more and merrier end-no idea is too stupid